mrbusche/backseatfan.com/_posts/2009-07-29-favre-and-the-door.md

   </p>

   <p>
     Door still open?
 Brett seems to always give himself some leeway, just in case he gets that itch again.
-Bus Cook says the door is &#8220;probably shut&#8221;.
+Bus Cook says the door is "probably shut".
 So hopefully for everyone's sanity, and the Vikings players and fans, it is shut.
 Unless there is an injury or two, I don't want to see that door reopen.
   </p>
 </div>